 Product - Concept - Mission

-SENSY: a unique device, which allows amputees, unlike current available prostheses, to feel again from missing limbs.
-It is a neuroprosthetic device to be implanted within the residual nerves, or healthy part of the nerves, aimed at restoring the natural-like flow of the neural sensory information.
+The solution we propose is called SENSY: a unique device worldwide, which allows amputees, unlike currently available prostheses, to feel again from missing limbs.
+It is a neuroprosthetic device, which will be implanted within the residual nerves (in amputees), or healthy part of the nerves (in the case of neuro-damaged subjects), restoring the natural-like flow of the neural sensory information.
+It will enable subjects to feel natural and complete sensations from the missing or non-functional limb.

 We are uniquely motivated group of dreamers, hard-workers and close friends, who have technical know-how and the first ever worldwide experience in this field.
 As a result of the long-standing research, we acquired the knowledge reflected in the first proof-of-concept clinical trial, a patent and a highly qualified team, with strong international reputation.